 In SpyFu’s early days, we talked about crushing your competition.
 We missed the point.
 Competition is good, and strong competitors elevate each other.

-In last night’s Olympic event, the men’s 1500m speed skating race, Norwegian skater Allan Dahl Johansson crashed into the boards during his 2-man heat.
+In a 2018 Winter Olympics event, the men’s 1500m speed skating race, Norwegian skater Allan Dahl Johansson crashed into the boards during his 2-man heat.